jezebelatucsd/cse15l-lab-reports/lab-report-5-week-10.md

 > other repo to this test ----> [Link](https://github.com/nidhidhamnani/markdown-parser/blob/main/test-files/201.md)

 ### Describes which implementation is correct
 > Both implementations are incorrect (in the above screenshot, on 201 md).
+They do not account for input variety.
 * My ouput according to preview 1:
 <img width="1144" alt="Screen Shot 2022-06-10 at 6 16 50 PM" src="https://user-images.githubusercontent.com/103277481/173167081-2bd54fae-403a-47d8-bd27-68dcbce2025b.png">
 * My ouput according to running the file 1: